andycroll/andycroll.com/_posts/2018/2018-01-07-extract-conditionals-into-well-named-methods.md

 ## But why?

 By extracting a method you, by definition, name it.
-Our `#good?` method clearly states the specific criteria for a good coffee shop.
-The new private methods act as clear documentation for the class.
+Our `#good?` method states the specific criteria for a good coffee shop.
+The new private methods act as documentation for the class.

 Before, all we really had was a list of 'good' and 'bad' coffee shops.
 We had no knowledge of how those lists were developed.